Introduction to Microbiology (6510.5)

-Students are strongly encouraged to attend lectures or - if that is not possible - to listen to recorded lectures online (approx. 23 hours).
-Attendance of and participation in laboratory (practical) classes is compulsory (26 hours) and so is the sitting of exams (3.5 hours).
-The remaining time should be spent on self-directed studies using the material provided in lectures/practicals, the textbook, Canvas and other resources.
+Students are strongly encouraged to attend lectures or --- if that is not possible --- to listen to recorded lectures online (23 hours).
+Attendance of and participation in laboratory/practical classes is compulsory (26 hrs) and so is the sitting of test/assessments/exams (4.5 hours).
+The remaining time (150 - 53.5 = 96.5 hours) should be spend on self-directed studies using the material provided in lectures/practicals, the textbook and other resources.

 Required IT skills

 Basic knowledge of Word and Excel, and familiarity of the use of internet browsers are required.